Cardinals vs. Tigers Player Props Betting Odds

-Player props can be found for Paul Goldschmidt and Javier Baez, among others, when the St. Louis Cardinals host the Detroit Tigers at Busch Stadium on Saturday at 2:15 PM ET.
+The St. Louis Cardinals host the Detroit Tigers at Busch Stadium on Sunday at 2:15 PM ET.
+Those looking to place a player prop wager can find odds for Paul Goldschmidt, Javier Baez and others in this game.

 Bet on this matchup or its props with DraftKings!